 The restaurant La Savoie offers up a little taste of the alps in Mont Tremblant.
 It features traditional fondue, made with raclette cheese from raw milk imported from France.
 It’s a very comforting treat to enjoy on a chilly evening after a big day of skiing.

 Of course, no trip to Quebec would be complete without some delicious poutine.
-This French Canadian dish consists of thick-cut fries, squeaky cheese curds and hearty gravy and it’s the ultimate Canadian comfort food!
+This French-Canadian dish consists of thick-cut fries, squeaky cheese curds and hearty gravy and is the ultimate Canadian comfort food!
 One of the best places to try it is Smoke’s Poutinerie, which offers up poutine with exciting ingredients like pulled pork and bacon.

 What to Do